-As of this article, we’ve had 13 clients appear on Shark Tank.
-Our two most recent were back-to-back appearances in January.
-DudeRobe was our most recent (Season 9, Episode 9) and, before them, Inirv was featured.
+As of this article, we’ve had 12 clients appear on Shark Tank.
+Our most recent was DudeRobe in January (Season 9, Episode 9).

 We’ve written advice on Shark Tank before but it focused mainly on how to pitch your product while on Shark Tank.
 For this article, we’re going to address the technical considerations for Shark Tank so your website doesn’t get overwhelmed by the rush of traffic and subsequently crash.

 Why is this important?
 Whether you get a deal on Shark Tank or not, one thing is guaranteed: you will get a flood of attention.
 If you prepare properly, you can convert that attention into revenue…as long as your website stays live.

 Getting “Slashdotted” in the Early Days

 Slashdot.com is a website that was founded in 1997 and was one of the first user-curated news websites (i.e. Reddit, Digg or Fark).
 On these sites, a user posts a link to a news article from around the web.
 Other users then vote on the article by giving it a +1 or -1.
 The article with the highest score appears on top of all the other articles.
 If the link was to a high-traffic website (like Znet or AOL) everything was fine.
 If the top link on Slashdot.com was to someone’s personal blog or website, the site was typically knocked offline by the flood of traffic.

 The Shark Tank Effect is Much Larger Than Slashdot’s